 - Students who become aware outside of the University that they have had a positive exposure, are a close contact or are instructed to quarantine by a physician should also notify the CARE Team for all necessary resources.

 - Individuals who meet the criteria for close contacts may be released from quarantine if they have no symptoms for a 14-day period.

 - Supervisors and WVU Medical Management will work with employees on procedures for quarantine and return to work guidance.

 - All of our personal situations will be unique.
 Some members of our University community may be more vulnerable to complications of COVID-19 that increase the risk of infection or the severity of symptoms.

-- In accordance with the ADA Amendments Act, certain factors do not meet the definition of a disability.
-Reasonable modifications will be determined on a case-by-case basis.
-When applicable, other provisions may run concurrently with accommodations, such as FMLA, FFCRA, leave and other University programs.
+- In accordance with the ADA Amendments Act, certain factors do not meet the definition of a disability (e.g., age, pregnancy and the caregiving of vulnerable family members).
 In these cases, employees will be referred to WVU Medical Management.

 - Students with questions related to accommodations and the Coronavirus should contact the Office of Accessibility Services at 304-293-6700.
 More information is available at Accessibility Services.

 - Given the evolving nature of the COVID-19 pandemic and the drastic alteration of patterns of work, transportation, family support, childcare, travel and other fundamental modes of life, we expect our leaders, managers, supervisors, faculty members and researchers to model flexibility and foster a community of wellness and awareness to the maximum extent possible.

 - Flexibility includes the readiness to immediately adapt to changing circumstances by implementing more restrictions and/or returning quickly to safer at home guidelines.